jhpyle/docassemble/_docs/objects.md

 text, like `user_first_name` is, the variable `user` is an "object" that is an "instance" of the "class" known as [`Individual`].

-Using objects in **docassemble** requires a little bit of setup using [initial blocks].  [`Individual`] is defined in the [`docassemble.base.util`]<span></span> [Python module], so it was necessary to bring that module into the interview with a [`modules`] block.
+Using objects in DALang requires a little bit of setup using [initial blocks].  [`Individual`] is defined in the [`docassemble.base.util`]<span></span> [Python module], so it was necessary to bring that module into the DALang with a [`modules`] block.
 It was also necessary to use an [`objects`] block to declare that `user` is an instance of the class [`Individual`].